 What the city got for its money, in addition to an architectural gem—voted one of the ten most beautiful buildings in America by a poll of architects in the 1880s—was a civil court on the second floor, now the Adult Reading Room, and a police court, now the first-floor Children's Room.
 The beautiful brick-arched basement, now the Reference Room, was used as a holding area for prisoners on their way to jail or trial.
 Scattered about the building were offices and chambers, and looming a hundred feet above ground was the firewatcher's tower.
 The tower, still intact, commands an uninterrupted view of Greenwich Village, and houses the bell that would summon volunteer firemen.

-The courthouse was briefly the center of national attention in 1906, when Harry K. Thaw was tried there for the murder of architect Stanford White (the infamous Girl in the Red Velvet Swing case).
+The courthouse was the center of national attention in 1906, when Harry K. Thaw was formally charged with homicide in the first degree - willful murder - and committed to prison without bail for the murder of architect Stanford White (the infamous Girl in the Red Velvet Swing case).
 White's firm, McKim, Mead and White had, coincidentally, designed 11 branch library buildings for The New York Public Library.
 White's affair with chorus girl/model Evelyn Nesbit before her marriage to Thaw was the motive in this crime of passion.
 Thaw was eventually judged to be insane and was sent to an asylum until his release in 1915.
 This story was later immortalized by E. L. Doctorow in his book Ragtime.